 As an alternative to the steps above you can also access the Console area by right clicking the page > click "Inspect Element > click "Console".

 This Console area will display any insecure or non https:// content via mixed content errors or warnings.
-To try these steps out and see what this process looks like with examples of mixed content, you can use Google's Sample Tool.

 For an idea on the type of content that could be causing an error take a look at our guide "How To Ensure Your Website Content Is Secure".
 With this in mind, look at a specific error using the steps above.